A Water Lover's Dream

 At the mouth of the Potomac River in Reedville in Northumberland County, the Reedville Fishermen's Museum will fill your head with fishing lore.
 Here, you can charter a boat to fish for the mighty striped bass of the Chesapeake Bay, jump aboard a Smith Point Marina Cruise or take a cruise to Tangier Island!
 (Allow another day on your tour for Tangier.)

 Stop in historic Irvington or Kilmarnock in Lancaster County and browse through the quaint shops and enjoy a meal.

 If you enjoy the slow pace of river travel, take the ferry across Corrotoman River to Ottoman; follow the Rappahannock River northwest; then cross it to arrive at Tappahannock on the Middle Peninsula.
-Rappahannock River Cruises provides narrated eagle-views out of Hoskins Creek, with a stopover at the famous Ingleside Plantation Vineyards in Oak Grove.
+Rappahannock River Cruises provides narrated eagle-views out of Hoskins Creek, with a stopover at the famous Ingleside Vineyards in Oak Grove.

 Marine Life and Wildlife

 Travel up the York River to its confluence with the Mattaponi River, one of the East Coast's last remaining pristine rivers and rent a canoe or kayak at the Mattaponi Canoe & Kayak Co. and take a leisurely half-day float down the Mattaponi River from Zoar State Forest to Aylett.